 Amy: Anyone that deals with the safety of others can benefit from this webinar.
 That could be a judge who is deciding whether a child should be returned to their home or sent to foster care, or it could be an EMS team who shared a really difficult situation and now have to go back into the field and continue working.
 This webinar will teach some vital skills for becoming a person who has overall strength and resilience so that when a mass casualty incident or other difficult experience occurs, the person is strong and sure and ready to deal with it because they’re at their best.
 And then I’ll talk about how to get the proper self-care, following an experience, which will help restore that previous level of strength and readiness.

 JCH: What guidance or tips might you have for management or the leadership team of first responders who have just gone through a mass casualty event?
 What should they be particularly sensitive to, or be on the watch for?
 How can they help their team bounce back from such an event?

 Amy: Management and leadership play the most important role in the response team’s recovery and return to optimal readiness.
 Without the support of leadership looking for ways to be aware of, acknowledge, address, and care for all of the potential responses and reactions to a mass casualty incident, these individuals will find their own ways of coping.
 Sometimes that will mean not coping, or turning to methods like alcohol, anger, depression, etc. Any leader who wants his/her team to be restored to full capacity and the best mental, emotional and physical health state possible needs to be involved, needs to provide support, and needs to encourage all of the individuals and the team to reach out and accept the care that will benefit them.
 This is not a one-time thing.. it’s an ongoing provision of care and support.

-To register for “Mass Casualty Response Resilience /Post Action Strategic Debriefing,” click here.
+To watch “Mass Casualty Response Resilience /Post Action Strategic Debriefing,” click here.